cjcarvajal/cuestion-publica-analysis/README.md

 <img src="https://bit.ly/2SmKZI0" width="500" style="display:block; margin:auto;">

 ## Insights

+We found some interesting insights for each visualization we made, here are some examples:

+* The wealth of the congress members increase in a more steepest slope than their taxes.
+* Angelica Lozano, Paola Agudelo y Gullermina Bravo are the "humble congress members" with wealth below the average.
+* Jorge Enrique Robledo is the wealthiest congressman (of the subgroup we analyze).
+* Olga Lucia Velásquez and Alexander Lopez Maya suffer drawbacks in the 2016.
+* Alexander López Maya give all his DDR.
+* Iván Name Vásquez just give one DDR.

+You could check more insights in the [full vis](https://cjcarvajal.github.io/cuestion-publica/)

 ## The team

 * Carlos Javier Carvajal [@CHARLESNIKOV](https://twitter.com/CHARLESNIKOV?lang=en) | [Check my blog here](https://leantechblog.wordpress.com/)